EVERYTHING ABOUT GEORGIA

 AKHALTSIKHE

-The newer parts of town are mostly on the south side of the river: cross the bridge near the foot of Rabati and bear right at two forks and you’ll be on the main street - Kostava.
+The more modern sectors of the town are mainly situated on the southern side of the river.
+Upon crossing the bridge near the base of Rabati and choosing the right path at two junctions, you'll find yourself on Kostava Street, the main thoroughfare.

 How to Go: